FAQ for foreign Students

 Studying in Nürnberg

 Erasmus students can attend all FAU-courses, also parts of the complete modules.

 They can take classes at other departments and faculties (in Erlangen) if they have the requirements determined in each module description.

 Graduate students are always allowed to attend undergraduate courses, in the other way a preliminary interview with the teacher is necessary.

 Who can send me individual course programs and subjects?

 It’s up to you to check the resources (CAMPO, Modulhandbuch, homepages of the chairs, etc.), which requires some self-organization skills.
 Don’t worry- during our introductory courses in spring/ autumn we will give help and assistance.

 So we suggest you:

 2. get in touch with German students/ buddys or chairs when you arrive.

-3. speak with our tutors during the introductory week before getting signed your learning agreement in our office
+3. speak with our team during the introductory week before getting signed your learning agreement in our office

-You have to make your plan of studies individually and according with the requirements of your home university.
+You have to make your plan of studies individually in CAMPO and according with the requirements of your home university.

 Pay attention to the information given in the first session of the course.

 If you need a signed learning agreement in advance, the International Office in Nürnberg or Erlangen can do this via the DLA-platform or with pdf-transfer, but we can’t advice you concerning your course choice.

 The course catalogue/ survey CAMPO is available here:

 (2-3 month before the new semester starts).

 In the „Modulhandbuch“ (pdf, only in German) you’ll find more detailed information about the courses

 For further questions please refer also to the websites of our Chairs: